Herbert Basedow: Personal life

 In 1907, Basedow accepted an invitation from German anthropologist Hermann Klaatsch to study in Germany.
 In Europe, he completed postgraduate studies at several universities, including Heidelberg, Göttingen, Breslau and Zürich, and undertook some medical work.
 Basedow returned to Australia with a PhD in geology and two postgraduate qualifications in medicine.
 The medical degree he was awarded based on his work on the craniometric measurements of Aboriginal Australians, combined with his practical medical work in Europe, later allowed Basedow's registration as a medical practitioner in Australia.

 On his return from Europe in 1910, Basedow entered the geological department of South Australia as Assistant Government Geologist.
 He resigned from this position in 1911 to take up the newly created Australian federal government position of Chief Medical Officer and Chief Protector of Aborigines in the Northern Territory.
 He arrived in Darwin on 17 July 1911 and left 45 days later unhappy with his working conditions and claiming the legislation under which he was operating was unworkable.
 Basedow returned to Adelaide and set up in medical practice, combining this with consulting geological investigations for individuals and organisations.
 He continued to publish in learned journals, mainly on anthropology but also on geology.

+He has been credited with assisting his brothers Ben and Alf in operating the Horndale winery and distillery.

 On 4 June 1919 in Adelaide, Basedow married Olive Nell "Nellie" Noyes, daughter of organist Arthur Charles Noyes.
-They had no children.
+They had no children but in 1920 adopted two Aboriginal girls from Central Australia; Undelya (Minnie) Apma (Arrernte) and Tjikana (Tjikarna) Cooper (Luritja) who they took with them to Adelaide and trained as domestic servants.

 Basedow died suddenly on 4 June 1933 of peripheral venous thrombosis in Kent Town and was buried in Adelaide's North Road Cemetery.

 Despite researching and publishing widely in anthropology, Basedow never held an official position as an anthropologist.